 Sister Jane asked me to join her for an evening in the area of the proposed purchase to see how safe she would feel at night, check out the noise levels and general street scene.
 We met in Kettner's for a pre-prandial glass of champagne and then off to Soho Spice for a Time's "Eat out for a Tenner" deal where Mary joined us.

 To get to the restaurant we passed the Admiral Duncan painted a vivid pink (bit of a clue in the colour scheme) and a shop selling mens' lingerie of a kind not found in M&S. Given that, according to the manager in the bar below the flat, the street is something of a gay icon Jane should feel safe as a woman in the area.
 It is an exciting area and I look forward to some sibling nights on the town and evenings of jazz at Ronnie Scott's.

 Sixty-something male IT consultant living and working in London.
-Married to Mary, with two cats and enjoying a dinky lifestyle in one of the greatest cities in the world.
+Married to Mary, with one cat and enjoying a dinky lifestyle in one of the greatest cities in the world.
 I do not blog political commentary, my work or my inner emotional life.
 That leaves my life really and the world around me.
 Enjoy it or not as you wish.
 For more see my Blog Manifesto